mihirjham/certificates-rest-api/README.md

   * Rate Limit - Rate limit is a good way to filter unwanted bots or users that abuse our API.
 Can use the `redis-throttle` gem, which uses redis to store the limits based on the user's IP.
   * CORS - A specification that "that enables many resources (e.g. fonts, JavaScript, etc.) on a web page to be requested from another domain outside the domain from which the resource originated".
 We allow access from anywhere, as a proper API.
 We can set restrictions on which clients are allowed to access the API by specifying the hostnames in origins.
   * Caching most requested items - Using Redis or memcached
+  * Message Queue - Having a message queue that does the POST requests in the CertificatesController #activate and #deactivate methods.
+Right now, I wait for the response to come back, and this could take really long.
+Having a message queue like a RabbitMQ will add it to the queue and we will process these requests asynchronously.
+Ofcourse, we lose the abiity to return the notify status and notify response to the initial request.

 ## Testing